ross-svh-code/101-days-of-code/daily-log.md

 # 101 Days Of Code - Log

+### Day 7: May 7, 2018

+**Missed days**: I wasn't able to code on either day this weekend due to a wedding and family/friends visiting from out of town.
+While I am dedicated to this goal, there are some things that take precedence.
+I decided to keep the day # relative to the number of days since starting the journey and not total number of days coding.
+That way I can get a better understanding of how much I learn in the full 101 days.

+**Today's Progress**: Decided to combine working through the FCC site with the Web Developer Bootcamp by Cody on Udemy.
+I tend to learn better from videos than from reading so it will be nice to have in addition to FCC.
+Today will be focused more on HTML and CSS again similar to day 4.

+**Thoughts**: Again, HTML and CSS are quite a bit easier than JS so I am glad I already put in some decent time learning JS.
+My biggest issue with HTML and CSS currently is organizing the page and getting things to appear where I want them to.
+Bootstrap makes this decently easy, but I'm trying to avoid bootstrap while learning CSS.

+**Link(s) to work**:

 ### Day 4: May 4, 2018

 **Today's Progress**: Working through the Front End FCC sections to start using what I've learned with JS.